The Missing Link Between Black Holes in High-Mass X-ray Binaries and Gravitational-Wave Sources: Observational Selection Effects: Results

 Next, we examine the mass distributions of the $z_{<0.05}$ \ac{HMXB} and $z_{<20}$ merging \ac{BBH} populations.
 In Figure~\ref{fig:hmxb_masses}, we show distributions of the binary component masses at the beginning of the \ac{HMXB} phase for all $z_{<0.05}$ \acp{HMXB} formed by today (HMXB$_{z0}$) and all $z_{<20}$ \acp{HMXB} that will merge as \acp{BBH} by today (BBHm$_{z0}$).
 The horizontal axis shows the \ac{BH} accretor mass, $M_\mathrm{BH}/M_{\odot}$, and the vertical axis shows the donor star mass, $M_\mathrm{donor}/M_{\odot}$, at the start of the \ac{HMXB} phase.
 In the top panel of Figure~\ref{fig:hmxb_masses}, we show the underlying mass distributions for the HMXB$_{z0}$ and BBHm$_{z0}$ populations.
 While the distributions mostly overlap, the BBHm$_{z0}$ distribution is centered at lower \ac{BH} masses ($< 20 M_{\odot}$) because the majority ($\sim70$\%) of \acp{HMXB} with high-mass \ac{BH} accretors form \ac{BBH} systems with long delay times that do not merge by $z=0$.
 Finding \acp{BH} with longer delay times at higher redshifts could be an artifact of various population synthesis prescriptions for binary evolution, such as those for \ac{BH} kicks, common-envelope evolution, mass transfer, etc.~\citep[e.g.,][]{van_son_redshift_2022}.
 However, because we are only interested in obtaining a fiducial model for binary evolution in this paper, we do not investigate these effects in detail.

 In the central panel of Figure~\ref{fig:hmxb_masses}, we show the same distributions weighted by their respective selection effects.
 We weight the HMXB$_{z0}$ population by their X-ray detection weights $\mathcal{W}_{\mathrm{xrb}}$ and the BBHm$_{z0}$ population by their \ac{GW} detection weights $\mathcal{W}_{\mathrm{gw}}$, defined in Eq.~\eqref{eqn:xrb_weights} and Eq.~\eqref{eqn:gw_weights}, respectively.
 While the distributions still overlap, the detectable BBHm$_{z0}$ distribution is pulled to higher masses ($>20 M_{\odot}$), which is the result of heavier \ac{BH} mergers having higher \ac{GW} detection probabilities.
 The detectable HMXB$_{z0}$ distribution remains at masses similar to the underlying distribution, as we do not find a strong correlation of $\mathcal{W}_{\mathrm{xrb}}$ with \ac{BH} or donor mass.
-Most notably, however, is that there are very few detectable \acp{HMXB} that have \ac{BH} accretor masses $>35 M_{\odot}$, while there is significant support for these massive systems in the \ac{GW} population: fewer than $3\%$ of detectable \acp{HMXB} host \acp{BH} $>35 M_{\odot}$, while $\simeq 20\%$ of detectable merging \ac{BBH} progenitors have primary \ac{BH} masses that exceed this limit.
+If all \acp{HMXB} were emitting at the same distance for the exact same duration and had Eddington-limited accretion, the \ac{HMXB} detectability would scale with the mass of the \ac{BH} accretor according to Eq.~\eqref{eq:lum} through Eq.~\eqref{eq:mdot_BH}.
+However, since we do not find a discernible correlation between \ac{BH} mass and detectability, it is clear that the duration of detectable emission plays a critical role in the detectability of \acp{HMXB}.